sanfinity-Iot/openremote/User-Guide:-Assets,-Agents-and-Attributes.md

 Each asset can have one or more attributes that hold a value; a value can be of any type that can be represented as `JSON`.
 The name of the attribute is used to cross reference it with an attribute descriptor (see below), which provides schema information for the attribute.

 ## Configuration items
-As well as having a value an attribute can have configuration items which control the behaviour of the attribute (link it to an agent for read/write from/to external systems, link to another attribute, configure historical value storage, and much more).
+As well as having a value an attribute can have configuration items (called 'meta items' in the code) which control the behaviour of the attribute (link it to an agent for read/write from/to external systems, link to another attribute, configure historical value storage, and much more).
 Each attribute can have one or more meta items which is essentially a well known named value (meta data) that can be used in various parts of the system to control behaviour of the associated attribute (e.g. an `agentLink` meta item is used to connect an attribute to an agent/protocol).

 ## Agents
 Agents are a special type of asset which link external services/devices with your `OpenRemote` system via protocols (HTTP/TCP/IP/...).
 The agent itself holds the configuration parameters as attributes and this configuration is passed to an instance of the corresponding protocol; there is a one to one relationship between an agent and a protocol instance.